Doprez/StrideTerrainEditor/README.md

   * In many places of the GUI you can see a question mark (?).
 Hover over it to get more info about the GUI item.
   * Single clicking any of the 8 texture images will switch the mode Editor Mode to "Paint Textures".
   * Clicking any "Apply" button will switch automatically to the corresponding mode.
 For example, clicking the apply button under the Heightmap will switch mode to "Edit Locations".
+  * Certain methods are not used, but I left them there so you can see what gives issues.
+I spent almost two years on and off trying to figure things out, maybe these will save you some time and trouble.

 ### Render Info tab:
 ![Render Info tab](RenderInfo.png?raw=true "Render Info tab")